Big Brothers Big Sisters need mentors as waitlist grows

 “They want someone to hang out with twice a month, someone who’s going to be consistent and safe in their lives.
 So you don’t have to be or have or do anything special.
 You just have to be an empathetic and a listening ear,” said Bausch.

 For the past 50 days, BBBS has been searching for 50 men to be big brothers.
-They’ve filled those spots, but say there’s still 55 kids on the waitlist, and some of them have been waiting as long as two years to find a match.
+They’ve filled those spots, but say there are still 55 kids on the waitlist, and some of them have been waiting as long as two years to find a match.

 Bausch said to be a mentor, you don’t need to be perfect, you just have to be 18 and pass a background check.
 If you’re interested, you can find more information here.